| East L.A.

 progress.
 They were put on a plane to New York for their

-first concert with The Beatles, which turned out to be the
+first concert with the Beatles, which turned out to be the

 historic Shea Stadium concert.
 They went on to play